tildesarecool/SteamZipper/README.md

 ### 21 October 2024

 I found a rather obvious logic bug in my date comparison code today.
 It turns out I was comparing the folder last modified date to the folder last modified date.
 Although I was using -lt which is less than, not equal to or less than.
 So I'm not even sure why it was working in my testing.
 There's probably a further logic bug there I'm not catching.
 Using less than with a string type for instance.
 Is that typecasting to an integer silently so it works?
 Or am I missing something?
+**Update:** see I couldn't let it go.
+Ended up type casting any/all 8 digit date codes to actual date objects then using the -lt comparison.
+I'm glad I went back and did that.
+String or integer 8 digit date code comparisons would never have worked.

 I added a variable to define the date format at the top of the script.
 Simply change the variable value to your preferred format if (if that isn't month-day-year).
 Further instructions are in the script comments.

 *Anyway* I could probably add some additional polish to this script before starting on jobs.
 Something involving the *try* keyword.
 But instead I'll assume I can add that later if needed.

+I don't know how many hours I spent on this script today.
+I'm going to go with "a lot".
+I tried to start the jobs part of it but made relatively little progress on it.
+I mean I learned a lot.
+But the jobs aren't really working.

+I added an optional parameter: jobs-enabled.
+So leave that parameter out and it still has the "normal" functionality (one zip at a time).
+Or add that parameter and glory in the scripts brokenness.
+The jobs function is only defined if the parameter is present.
+I'm sure I'm the first one to figure that out.

+It did of course occur to me at some point I don't *have* to try and manager all these zip jobs.
+I could loop through and slap **&** at the end of the line and try and keep up with displaying status that way.
+That seems *so much easier* that dealing with start-job.

 ### 20 October 2024